 One of the major findings of the survey is that students are a “significant source of support” — something that I’m pretty happy to have confirmation of.
 Many schools in which students participate in technical support activities think that they are the only ones doing it.
 So instead of student support being a well-regarded part of the solution to tech support, it is viewed as a one-off patchwork solution.
 This survey should help to alleviate that mis-impression.

 The bad news from the survey is that the numbers of students involved declined last year.
 It’s tough to say whether this is a single year aberration or not.
 Unfortunately, this survey doesn’t provide any answers to why this is so.
 We can only hope that it’s a blip, not a long term trend.
 All our trends are up, with an increasing number of schools using our Generation TECH online tools and curriculum to structure their student tech support program.

-The survey information is behind the login of the TechSETS site, but Ric Barline, the author of this report, has given me permission to post it here.
-(Word document of entire article – lots more data and charts here.)
+The survey information is behind the login of the TechSETS site, but Ric Barline, the author of this report, has given me permission to post some of it here.

 The introduction and some of the major findings follow: